wunderwuzzi23/blog/content/posts/2020/husky-ai-building-the-machine-learning-model.md

     ]
 ---

+This post is part of a series about machine learning and artificial intelligence.
+Click on the blog tag "huskyai" to see all the posts.

 In the [previous post](/blog/posts/2020/husky-ai-walkthrough/) we described the overall machine learning pipeline.

-**This post is part of a series about security and machine learning to help pen testers and security engineers to learn more about AI/ML.
-You can click on the blog tag "huskyai" to read up on them all**

-This is Part 2 of the series, where we dive into the technical details of building and training the machine learning model for Husky AI.
+In this post, we dive into the technical details of building and training the machine learning model for Husky AI.

+After reading this you should have a good understanding around the technical steps involved in building a machine learning system.

 [![Husky AI](/blog/images/2020/husky-ai.jpg)](/blog/images/2020/husky-ai.jpg)